CowboyAragorn/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-odin recipies project html
+odin recipes project html

 Going to be creating a short website with links to other recipes on it.